rlong/SwyncHttpServer/README.md

 # SyncHttpServer
-an implementation of a synchronous HTTP Server written in Swift
+an implementation of a synchronous HTTP Server